onyx-platform/onyx/doc/design/masterless.md

 #### Peer Failure Detection Strategy

 In a cluster of > 1 peer, when a peer dies another peer will have a watch registered on its znode to detect the ephemeral disconnect.
 When a peer fails (peer F), the peer watching the failed peer (peer W) needs to inform the cluster about the failure, *and* go watch the node that the failed node was watching (peer Z).
 The joining strategy that has been outlined forces peers to form a ring.
-A ring structure is advantage because there is no coordination or contention as to who must now watch peer Z for failure.
-Peer W is responsible for watching Z, because W *was* watching F, and F *was* watching Z. Therefore, W transitively closes the ring, and W watches Z. All replicas can deterministicly compute this answer.
+A ring structure has an advantage because there is no coordination or contention as to who must now watch peer Z for failure.
+Peer W is responsible for watching Z, because W *was* watching F, and F *was* watching Z. Therefore, W transitively closes the ring, and W watches Z. All replicas can deterministicly compute this answer without conferring with each other.

 #### Peer Failure Garbage Collection Strategy